Strength Training for Endurance Goals - Foundry Personal Training Gyms

 Q: Should I lift heavy weights or use lighter weights with higher repetitions?

-For endurance training, it’s recommended to use lighter weights with higher repetitions.
-This will help increase muscular endurance and reduce the risk of injury.
+For endurance training, lighter weights with higher repetitions are generally recommended.
+This approach increases muscular endurance and reduces injury risk.

 Q: Can strength training replace endurance workouts in my training plan?